myridia/domain-translate/README.md

 # ![domain-translate](pages/public/assets/img/logo.png) Domain-Translate
-Automatic Translate a WordPress Website based on its Subdomain
+The automatic translation of a WordPress website based on its domain.

 ## Homepage
 * https://domain-translate.myridia.com